frescana Japanese

 Each cluster is placed into bags and wrapped.

-6. Second measuring
+6. Second mesuring

 A final check is done to see if all the packs comply with weight standards.